JoshuaGrams/philtre2d/doc/engine/matrix.md

 But if you want to transform a vector that represents a direction, you want to leave out the origin.
-So we pretend that every vector has a third value (`w`) which tells "how much" of the origin to add (defaults to 1, that is, all of it).
+So we pretend that every vector has a third value (`w`) which tells "how much" of the origin to include (defaults to 1, that is, all of it).
 You can transform a direction vector by passing 0 for `w`.

 To combine two matrix transforms, we use the first matrix to transform all three vectors of the second.
 But the `u` and `v`